-- Classification of Liabilities as Current or Non-current and Non-current liabilities with covenants - Amendments to IAS 1; - Lease Liability in Sale and Leaseback Amendments to IFRS 16; and - Supplier Finance Arrangements Amendments to IAS 7 and IFRS 7.
+• Classification of Liabilities as Current or Non-current and Non-current liabilities with covenants - Amendments to IAS 1:

-The amendments listed above did not have any material impact on the amounts recognised in prior and current periods and are not expected to significantly affect the future reporting periods.
-Other accounting standards relevant for the reporting period were not applicable for the Company.
+- Lease Liability in Sale and Leaseback Amendments to IFRS 16; and - Supplier Finance Arrangements Amendments to IAS 7 and IFRS 7. - The amendments listed above did not have any material impact on the amounts recognised in prior and current periods and are not expected to significantly affect the future reporting periods.

-ii.
-New standards and interpretations not yet adopted

-Certain amendments to accounting standards have been published that are not mandatory for 31 December 2024 reporting periods and have not been early adopted by the Company.
-The Company is in the process of assessing the impact of these standards.

-2.3 Material accounting policies

-2.3.1 Interest in joint venture

-The results, assets and liabilities of joint ventures are incorporated in these financial statements using the equity method of accounting, except when the investment, or a portion thereof, is classified as held for sale, in which case it is accounted for in accordance with IFRS 5.
-Under the equity method, an investment in a joint venture is initially recognised in the statement of financial position at cost and adjusted thereafter to recognise the Company's share of the profit or loss of the joint venture.
+Other accounting standards relevant for the reporting period were not applicable for the Company. ii.
+New standards and interpretations not yet adopted Certain amendments to accounting standards have been published that are not mandatory for 31 is in the process of assessing the impact of these standards.
+2.3 Material accounting policiess 2.3.1 Interest in joint venture using the equity method of accounting, except when the investment, or a portion thereof, is classified as held for sale, in which case it is accounted for in accordance with IFRS 5.
+Under the equity method, an investment in a joint venture is initially recognised in the statement of financial position at cost and adjusted thereafter to recognise the Company's share of the profit or loss of the joint venture